-To insure compliance with the requirements of HUD and RIHousing Policies and Procedures, Rhode Island Housing conducted on-site inspections and financial oversight in accordance with 92.504.
-HOME Compliance Team Members conduct annual file reviews and property inspections.
-The Support Specialist sends each HOME unit sponsor a request letter for copies of files for the file review and to arrange an appointment to conduct the inspection.
-HOME Support Specialists currently use the standards outlined in HUD Form 52580-A, completing a full review of the site, rating 74 home quality standards as either Pass, Fail or Inconclusive.
+To insure compliance with the requirements of HUD and Corporation Regulations, Rhode Island Housing will conduct on-site inspections and financial oversight in accordance with 92.504.
+Asset Management and Compliance team members conduct annual file reviews and property inspections.
+The Compliance Specialists send HOME unit sponsors a request letter to arrange an appointment to conduct these onsite inspections.